dynatrace-oss/terraform-provider-dynatrace/docs/resources/notification.md

 Optional:

 - `unknowns` (String) allows for configuring properties that are not explicitly supported by the current version of this provider
-- `url` (String) The URL of the Slack WebHook.
+- `url` (String, Sensitive) The URL of the Slack WebHook.
 This is confidential information, therefore GET requests return this field with the `null` value, and it is optional for PUT requests

 <a id="nestedblock--trello"></a>